 These Do NOT Mean Freedom In Relationships

-Unfortunately ‘freedom’ is a word that is used rather loosely.
+Unfortunately “freedom” is a word that is used rather loosely.
 We often find frivolous ways to escape responsibility and then attribute it to our quest for freedom.
-Everyone dreams of having a beautiful, rosy and healthy relationship with the man or woman of their dreams but it takes a lot of understanding and faith to make it a success.
+Everyone dreams of having a beautiful, rosy and, healthy relationship with the person of their dreams but it takes a lot of understanding and faith to make it a success.

-Here is a list of elements that are often confused with freedom, space, acceptance and so on (yes, all that we said was necessary for a healthy relationship) but effectively mean the opposite of freedom:
+When it comes to personal freedom in relationships, the right balance must be struck between upholding the values of your bond as well as feeling liberated in the process.
+That delicate balance is only struck by having conversations around the subject.
+In the meantime, here is a list of elements that are often confused with freedom, space, acceptance, and so on (yes, all that we said was necessary for a healthy relationship) but effectively mean the opposite of freedom:

 Related Reading: Healthy vs. Unhealthy Relationships – 10 Characteristics